Find more Ethiopia Hotels . Ethiopia Tours . Ethiopia Flights . Ethiopia Cars . Ethiopia Festivals

 Throughout its long, and often bloody, history, Ethiopia’s feuding fiefdoms have risen, flourished and fallen, leaving remnants of their glory still able to be admired today.
 Gonder has its fairytale-style castles, Aksum its mysterious, mammoth stelae, Lalibela its rock-hewn network of churches, and Harar its Arabian-influenced walled city.
 There are nine UNESCO World Heritage Sites spread throughout the country, eight of them cultural; denoting the vast number of historic treasures that can be seen.

-Although many people come to Ethiopia specifically for
+Although many people come to Ethiopia specifically for its ancient highlights,

 |Find more cities:Search services:|